jjodl/cp4i-pot-public/APIC-labs/StepZen-GraphQL/ReadMe.md

 ![](images/vi-getaccounts-escape.png)

 9\.
-Next, we need to remove the **Attributes** and **BillingAddress** types as they are duplicate segments under curl and curl-01.
+Next, we need to remove the **Attributes** types as they are duplicate segments under curl and curl-01.
 If you are not familiar with vi, follow the steps below.
-If you are familiar with vi, skip to Step #10 once you have removed the Attributes and BillingAddress types.
+If you are familiar with vi, skip to Step #10 once you have removed the Attributes type.

 ![](images/vi-getaccounts-rootentry.png)